sodadata/docs/soda-cloud/quick-start.md

 ## Sign up and connect to Soda SQL

-1. If you have not already done so, create a free Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
+1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
 You, as the first user in your organization to sign up for a Soda Cloud account, become the account's **Admin** by default.
 Learn more about [Roles and rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}).
 An Admin role is necessary to complete this tutorial.
 2. If you have not already done so, follow the instructions to [Install]({% link soda-sql/installation.md %}) and [Configure Soda SQL]({% link soda-sql/configure.md %}) in your local environment and connect it to a [data source]({% link soda/glossary.md %}#data-source).
 3. [Connect your Soda Cloud account]({% link soda-cloud/connect_to_cloud.md %}) to your Soda SQL instance.
 4. [Run a scan]({% link soda/scan.md %}#run-a-scan) in Soda SQL so that it pushes information about your datasets and test results to your Soda Cloud account.